-In this post we will use the Angular CLI and a few simple commands to get a detailed report about our Angular application bundles we ship to production with.
+In this post we will use the Angular CLI and a few simple commands to get a detailed report about the Angular application bundles we ship to production.

-First we need an app to inspect.
-For this demo we will use the NG-Pokedex. app.
-This is a small progressive web app built with the Angular CLI.
+First, we need an app to inspect.
+For this demo we will use the NG-Pokedex.
+App.
+The NG-Pokedex app is a small progressive web app built with the Angular CLI.
 We need to build our application for production.
-To do this we can use the CLI and run
+To do this, we can use the CLI and run

 ng build --prod --stats-json.
 This command will build and bundle/compress our application to be ready to deliver to a production server.
-We should see a output similar to the image below.
+We should see an output similar to the image below.

 --prod flag told the CLI to build our app for production but what did the